Pet Insurance 101

 Here’s what you need to know about paying for this treatment

 If your pet is pregnant and their due date is approaching, it’s important to consider all delivery options.
 A common delivery procedure is a cesarean section (or C-section), which may be recommended by your pet’s veterinarian before birth or as an emergency birthing option.
-Fetch by The Dodo's on-staff veterinarian Dr. Aliya McCullough shares why C-sections are suggested for birth and how having pet insurance can help cover the costs of this procedure.
+Fetch's on-staff veterinarian Dr. Aliya McCullough shares why C-sections are suggested for birth and how having pet insurance can help cover the costs of this procedure.

 Why are cesarean sections performed on pets?